Dean Moon: Biography

 The first A.C.
 Shelby Cobra to reach the United States, delivered to Carroll Shelby, was fitted with a Ford V8 engine and transmission at Dean Moon's shop in Santa Fe Springs, in February 1962.
 This historic location at 10820 S. Norwalk Blvd. is where MOONEYES still resides today.

 Moon brought a level of showmanship to the sport of drag racing.
 His cars not only went fast but looked good with signature Mooneyes decals, yellow paint and chrome plating.
-His teams were well turned out in all white uniforms with the MOON Logo and cowboy hats.
+His teams wore white uniforms with the MOON Logo and cowboy hats.
 Revell made a plastic model kit of the Chevrolet-powered Dragmaster-chassied Mooneyes dragster, which they termed as a rolling testbed (driven by Gary Cagle to a win at the 1962 NHRA Winternationals), then as exhibition car shows after it retired from racing.
 The car made a comeback in England in 1963 driven by Dante Duce.
 In 1964 Duce won the Brighton Speed Trials in the Moonbeam, a Devin-bodied sports car equipped with a supercharged Chevrolet V-8 motor.

-Many Moon products are still used today and are sought after for restoring and recreating old hot rods.
-The “Mooneyes” logo is a well known part of the history of the sport.

-Moon Speed Equipment "paused" after Dean died in 1987, then stopped momentarily after Dean Moon's wife died.
-In the early 1990s, Shige Suganuma, a long time Mooneyes dealer from Japan and close family friend of Moon, restarted the company as MOONEYES USA which continues to carry on the traditions of Dean Moon today, including the Mooneyes Hot Rod & Custom Show in Yokohama, Japan.
+Moon Speed Equipment temporarily "paused" after Dean died in 1987, then appeared to shut down after Dean Moon's wife died.
+In the early 1990s, Shige Suganuma (a long time Mooneyes dealer from Japan and close family friend of Moon) restarted the company as MOONEYES USA which continues to carry on the traditions of Dean Moon today, including the Mooneyes Hot Rod & Custom Show in Yokohama, Japan.